 Instead, Fisher’s lawyer created a Trust, and never ensured Fisher’s assets were transferred into the Trust.
 And while you may think this is malpractice on the lawyer’s part, it’s actually common practice.

 We see this all the time when clients come to us with prior prepared estate plans — they’ve got beautiful documents that will not work when their families need them because their assets were never properly inventoried and transferred.

 Fisher’s death brings this major issue in estate planning to light.
-As a result, Fisher’s Trustee, Dennis King, had to file a petition in probate court seeking to have Fisher’s assets transferred into her Trust.
+As a result, Fisher’s Trustee, Dennis King, had to file a petition in court seeking to have Fisher’s assets transferred into her Trust.

 The whole point of creating a Trust is to keep your family out of court and keep your affairs totally private.